 - 2. To create a custom group by option, do the following: - a.
 Select Create New from the Custom Group Name list. - b.
 In the Enter Value dialog box, type a name for the new custom group. - c.
 Click OK. - 3.
 From the Grouping Types list on the left, select a grouping type, and then click the right arrow to move the option to the Grouping Order column.

-For example, selecting Category and then Analyzer creates a list that has top-level nodes that contain the category of the issue, such as Buffer Overflow, with the issues grouped below by analyzer (such as semantic, or dataflow), followed by the issues.
+For example, selecting Category and then Analyzer creates a list that has top-level nodes that contain the category of the issue, such as SQL Injection, with the issues grouped below by analyzer (such as Dataflow or Semantic).